AlmostTypical/authpractice/AuthenticationNotes.md

 const { PORT } = require('./config')
 const port = process.env.PORT || PORT
 Either use the port assigned by the server environment, or the port we have defined.

+Storing plaintext passwords is a hilariously big no-no. Instead, salt the password and hash it.
+Then you compare the hashed passwords to see if the password entered matches the one in the database.